Slope Instability Sparks Project Need

 “Collaboration was crucial to this project,” notes Gross.
 “Without the efforts of all team members, including the University of Northern Iowa, Terracon, Matthias Landscaping, and Benton’s Sand & Gravel, the project wouldn’t have been completed on time.”

-Completed in August, the new wall is constructed from solid concrete modular blocks and features a mix of shrub and perennial plantings that blend to create an attractive outdoor space.
+The new wall, completed in August, is constructed from solid concrete modular blocks and features a mix of shrub and perennial plantings that blend to create an attractive outdoor space.

 “This challenging project with a tight schedule came together, and the result is a nice improvement for the campus.
 Thanks to everyone at Snyder for your involvement,” shares Doug Lovejoy, Construction Project Manager and Engineering Planner for the University of Northern Iowa.

-Snyder & Associates provided topographic survey, coordinated geotechnical testing and structural design with Terracon, Inc., and developed construction drawings for a bid letting on June 27.
+Snyder & Associates provided topographic survey services, coordinated geotechnical testing and structural design with Terracon, Inc., and developed construction drawings for a bid letting on June 27.
 Three bids were received, and the project was awarded to Matthias Landscaping.